babylonhealth/ios-playbook/Cookbook/Technical-Documents/WhatIDontKnow.md

 [iOS Team Plan End 2018 - 2019](https://docs.google.com/spreadsheets/d/1kdY3edy_TeqIGH_7VnZzElxgVo_qD2z4EF-arWNShyw/edit#gid=0)

-Why you should read it: This document shows Who, What When in our team
+Why you should read it: In this document, we keep track of who, what and when of our team

 [iOS Goals H2 (July - December)](https://docs.google.com/spreadsheets/d/1nI1RAdsP2nJiUzsvCE9LHQH11-OIPNSHZvpMPUQal_o/edit#gid=1533898989)